-Initially appearing as a blurry, sample-driven electronic pop project with influences ranging from Todd Rundgren to various Italo-disco one-shots, Neon Indian emerged as one of the flagship acts of the Internet-spawned "chillwave" genre during the summer of 2009.
-Over time, the project expanded into a full-fledged band with fleshed-out instrumentation, higher production values, and funkier, more danceable rhythms.
-The group's singles and full-lengths have consistently received high praise from the music press, and they've established themselves as a popular live act, performing at numerous major music festivals, as well as touring with Phoenix, Chromeo, Massive Attack, Sleigh Bells, and many others.
+Initially appearing as a blurry, sample-driven electronic pop project with influences ranging from Todd Rundgren to Italo-disco, Neon Indian emerged as one of the flagship acts of the chillwave style during the summer of 2009.
+Over time, the project adopted fleshed-out instrumentation, higher production values, and funkier, more danceable rhythms.

-Neon Indian was conceived as a multimedia experience combining music and video into short films, teasers, and straight-up pop songs.
-Though Neon Indian released the No Way Down EP in 2008, the buzz around the act didn't really start until spring 2009, when the songs "Should've Taken Acid with You" and "6669 (I Don't Know If You Know)" were posted and praised by indie blogs.
-A few months later, the songs "Deadbeat Summer" and "Terminally Chill" received similar treatment, and that summer the identities of Neon Indian's members were revealed: Mexican-born, Texas-based Alan Palomo, formerly of the band Ghosthustler and also of the one-man electro project VEGA, was behind the music, while video artist Alicia Scardetta provided visuals.
-The pair's collaboration dated back to Palomo and Scardetta's time on their high-school literary magazine, and Palomo wrote "Should've Taken Acid with You" about their friendship.
-Neon Indian's debut album, Psychic Chasms, written and produced entirely by Palomo, was released in fall 2009.
-The album was an immediate success, appearing on Best of 2009 lists by numerous publications and websites, and hailed as one of the definitive works of the burgeoning "chillwave" scene.
+Neon Indian began as the multimedia project of Mexican-born, Texas-based musician Alan Palomo, formerly of the band Ghosthustler and the solo dance music project VEGA, and video artist Alicia Scardetta, who had been friends since high school.
+Though the No Way Down EP appeared in 2008, buzz around the act didn't really start until spring 2009, when the songs "Should've Taken Acid with You" -- which was inspired by Palomo and Scardetta's friendship -- and "6669 (I Don't Know If You Know)" were posted and praised by indie blogs.
+The songs "Deadbeat Summer" and "Terminally Chill" followed a few months later.
+Palomo wrote and produced Neon Indian's debut album, Psychic Chasms, which was hailed as one of chillwave's definitive works soon after its arrival in fall 2009.
 The following year, a deluxe release of the album, plus remixes by Toro y Moi, Dntel, Bibio, and others, arrived as Mind CTRL: Psychic Chasms Possessed.
-Joined by musicians including guitarist Ronald Gierhart (who contributed to Psychic Chasms), keyboardist Leanne Macomber, and drummer Jason Faries, Neon Indian began touring extensively as a live unit.
+Joined by musicians including guitarist Ronald Gierhart (who contributed to Psychic Chasms), keyboardist Leanne Macomber, and drummer Jason Faries, Neon Indian began touring extensively.